 Please read the Call for applications carefully before filling in the application form. (link will be activated on November 2, 2018 at 8.00 am)

-The International Doctoral Programme in Epidemiology (IPPE) in the School of Health Sciences, University of Tampere, Finland, is a doctoral training and research program for highly qualified epidemiologists, researchers and public health personnel worldwide who are aiming at a PhD degree in epidemiology or related public health sciences.
+The International Doctoral Programme in Epidemiology and Public Health (IPPE), Health Sciences, Faculty of Social Sciences, University of Tampere, Finland, is a doctoral training program for highly qualified epidemiologists, researchers and public health personnel worldwide who are aiming at a PhD degree in epidemiology or related public health sciences.

-The School of Health Sciences is one of the leading research institutions with international recognition at University of Tampere.
+The Health Sciences group is one of the leading research institutions with international recognition at University of Tampere.
 Degree programmes include bachelor, master and doctoral levels, and have a strong emphasis on research methods training.
 Doctoral Programme faculty are involved in several international collaborative research projects.
-Teaching and research in the School of Health Sciences are multidisciplinary and include the fields of biostatistics, epidemiology, community health, gerontology, health economics, nursing science, occupational health, social psychiatry and social and health policy.
+Teaching and research in Health Sciences are multidisciplinary and include the fields of biostatistics, epidemiology, community health, gerontology,health economics, nursing science, occupational health, social psychiatry, global health and social and health policy.

 The main objectives of the IPPE Programme are to increase knowledge and understanding of major public health problems, particularly in low and middle income countries, and to build sustainable public health capacity in these countries by working with global partners in training epidemiologists and public health personnel for leadership positions in research, administration, program planning and policy development.

-The IPPE Programme consists of intensive theoretical and practical training in epidemiology, biostatistics and other public health sciences, weekly research seminars and individual supervision.
-Although the core epidemiology and biostatistics curriculum content is required for everyone, the students are given considerable latitude in selecting additional courses and the program may be tailored to meet individual learning and professional goals.
+The IPPE Programme consists of intensive theoretical and practical training in epidemiology and biostatistics, courses in other public health sciences, weekly research seminars and individual supervision.
+Although the core epidemiology and biostatistics curriculum content is required for everyone, the students are given considerable latitude in selecting optional courses and the program may be tailored to meet individual learning and professional goals.
 Please see previous course descriptions.